 Bloom’s taxonomy is a set of three hierarchical models used for classification of educational learning objectives.
 Basically, it helps instructors teach and students learn.

 Originally, Bloom’s taxonomy was one-dimensional with an exclusive focus on the knowledge domain.
 Anderson and Krathwohl created a new version of the hierarchy that used verbs, instead of nouns.
 The idea was that the original hierarchy was not focused on the acquisition of abilities, but the usage and application of them.
-Changing each level’s description to verbs better describes the action of preforming at that level, and makes the hierarchy easier to understand.
-Although the words have changed, the idea of the hierarchy remains the same.

-Domains in Bloom’s Taxonomy
+Domains in Bloom’s taxonomy

 Within Bloom’s Taxonomy there are three categories or domains of learning:

-Cognitive domain: The cognitive domain includes intellectual abilities, such as knowledge retention and application, recognizing patterns, understanding concepts and solving problems.
+- Cognitive domain: The cognitive domain includes intellectual abilities, such as knowledge retention and application, recognizing patterns, understanding concepts and solving problems.

-Affective domain: The affective domain involves feelings and emotions, and learners placing value or developing appreciation for subjects or goals.
+- Affective domain: The affective domain involves feelings and emotions, and learners placing value or developing appreciation for subjects or goals.
 It also involves learners understanding their own values and how the course being taken relates to them.

-Psychomotor domain: The psychomotor domain includes all of the physical skills that are learned, like reflexes, coordination and fine motor control.
+- Psychomotor domain: The psychomotor domain includes all of the physical skills that are learned, like reflexes, coordination and fine motor control.
 It also includes any type of physical movement, like certain motions or physical activities.

 Within each of the three domains, there are learning levels.
 The idea behind the levels is that each level is “higher” than the previous one, so a way to teach effectively would be to teach the lower levels first and then move to the higher ones.
 Using Bloom’s taxonomy allows learners to reach a deeper understanding of whatever it is that they are learning by first building up basic skills and then moving onto more complex ones.

-Remembering: recalling or repeating ideas and concepts.
+Remembering: recalling or repeating facts, information, ideas and concepts.

 Verbs: recall, recognize, write, tell, identify, find